L$^3$: Large Lookup Layers: Introduction

 While MoEs perform well, context-dependent routing is not very systems-friendly \cite{stmoe}.
 Routers must be trained to avoid collapse and poor load balancing, and since the exact experts a token activates are not known until the token reaches the router, experts cannot be offloaded without additional overhead \cite{loadbal}.
 This raises the question: are there alternative sparse architectures that preserve the benefits of contextual routing without the systems baggage?
 Indeed, a partial solution already exists in modern language models: the tokenizer embedding table is an extremely sparse layer that has low systems overhead --- but no contextual information.

 Inspired by this, we introduce the Large Lookup Layer (\lut), which generalizes the concept of an tokenizer embedding table to function within decoder layers in a \textit{context-dependent} way.
 The core of \luts is a large collection of token-specific embeddings that act as a learned lookup table for the model to cache information in.
-We empirically show that this allows the model to shortcut computation around decoder layers. \luts represents a new axis of sparsity and largely behaves orthogonally to MoEs; we propose it as a way to further scale sparsity in models rather than a replacement for MoE layers.
+We empirically show that this allows the model to shortcut computation around decoder layers. \luts is largely orthogonal to the MoE architecture; we propose \luts as a way to further scale sparsity in models rather than a replacement for MoE layers.

 The key to making \luts fast is a systems-friendly architecture that uses static context-\textit{independent} ``routing'' to select a fixed set of embeddings per token ID.
 Unlike an MoE, the exact \luts parameters needed are known the moment a token is generated.
 This allows us to offload \luts parameters and overlap fetching with pre-\luts computation, something not traditionally possible with context-dependent routing.
 To ensure that these embeddings are used effectively, the embeddings are attended to by the token hidden state, allowing the model to perform a context-\textit{dependent} ``lookup.''